So you have your RV or Trailer packed and you are ready to go. But where?

 It seems as if every state now has its own “wine country,” but the Napa and Sonoma valleys are still the nation’s wine country.
 California produces more than 80% of U.S. wine and does so in a place where you can drive through the redwoods and hike the coast all in the same weekend.

-RVs are everywhere on Wine Country roads and Sonoma and Napa enjoy encouraging visitors to stay outdoors and enjoy the natural beauty.
-There are tons of RV parks to choose from like Calistoga RV.
-It is within walking distance arts center, many wineries, and a golf course.
+It is within walking distance to an arts center, many wineries, and a golf course.
 The Sonoma County Events Center has an RV Park amid Russian River wineries on the site of the Harvest Fair, the largest regional wine competition in the U.S.

 Cape Cod

-Whether you’re into whale watching, fishing, or just whiling away the hours on the beach, Cape Cod provides the New England coastal experience without making you out to an island.
-But, if you want to go to an Island as part of your adventure, be sure to take the time for a day on the Ferry to Marth’s Vinyard.
+If you want to go to an island as part of your adventure, be sure to take the time for a day on the Ferry to Martha’s Vineyard.
 It’s worth the trip and the cost.

-The Cape has nearly two dozen RV parks along the coast, places such as Atlantic Oaks in Eastham (from $57 a night) or Old Chatham RV Resort in Dennis ($64 a night) with full hookups, Wi-Fi, laundry, and bathrooms with showers.
+The Cape has nearly two dozen RV parks along the coast, places such as Atlantic Oaks in Eastham (from $76 a night) or Old Chatham RV Resort in Dennis ($102 a night) with full hookups, Wi-Fi, laundry, and bathrooms with showers.

 Related: Rving is the way to go